 On the right, you see the status summary for your asset group.
 It displays the total number of configuration issuesAn identified configuration of software deployed, or features of software in use, which is known to be insecure., vulnerabilities, alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., and eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall..
 The circle can display in orange (for alarms and configuration issues), blue for events, and red for vulnerabilities.
 There is a number inside each circle to indicate the number of alarms, events, vulnerabilities and configuration issues associated with the members of the asset group.
 You can click on each circle to explore the information of each one.

-Note: Configuration Issues are only available for AWSSuite of cloud computing services from Amazon that make up an on-demand computing platform.
+Note: Configuration Issues are only available for AWSSuite of cloud computing services from Amazon that make up an on-demand computing platform. and AzureMicrosoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Sensors.